themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 * <a href="https://www.journalofchinesemedicine.com/the-treatment-of-pelvic-pain-with-acupuncture-part-1.html" target="_blank" rel="noopener noreferrer">The Treatment of Pelvic Pain with Acupuncture: Part 1</a>
 * <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0186616" target="_blank" rel="noopener noreferrer">Effects of Acupuncture for the Treatment of Endometriosis-related Pain: A Systematic Review and Meta-analysis</a>
 * <a href="https://www.ncbi.nlm.nih.gov/pubmed/20728977" target="_blank" rel="noopener noreferrer">Is Acupuncture in Addition to Conventional Medicine Effective as Pain Treatment for Endometriosis?
 A Randomized Controlled Cross-over Trial</a>
+* <a href="https://www.ncbi.nlm.nih.gov/pubmed/27242909?dopt=Abstract" target="_blank" rel="noopener noreferrer">More Than Needles: The Importance of Explanations and Self-Care Advice in Treating Primary Dysmenorrhea with Acupuncture</a>

 **Yoga**